mya4k/wlib/doc/index.md

 }
 ```

-`USE_STDINT` macro can be defined with any non-zero value at build time, to signal WLib to implement its fixed-size integer types through `<stdint.h>`'s definitions rather than using data models.
+`WL_USE_STDINT` macro can be defined with any non-zero value at build time, to signal WLib to implement its fixed-size integer types through `<stdint.h>`'s definitions rather than using data models.

 ### Maximal-width types